Generic Name: lisdexamfetamine (lis-DEX-am-FET-a-meen)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blurred vision or other vision changes; change in sexual ability or desire; chest, jaw, or arm pain; confusion; fainting; fast or irregular heartbeat; fever; hallucinations; new or worsening mental, mood, or behavior changes (eg, abnormal thoughts, aggression, agitation, anxiety, delusions, depression, hostility); one-sided weakness; red, swollen, blistered, or peeling skin; seizures; severe or persistent headache; shortness of breath; slurred speech; sudden, severe nausea or vomiting; tremor; uncontrolled speech or muscle movements (eg, tics); unusual sweating; unusual weakness or tiredness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blurred vision or other vision changes; change in sexual ability or desire; chest, jaw, or arm pain; confusion; fainting; fast or irregular heartbeat; fever; hallucinations; new or worsening mental, mood, or behavior changes (eg, abnormal thoughts, aggression, agitation, delusions, depression, hostility); one-sided weakness; red, swollen, blistered, or peeling skin; seizures; severe or persistent headache; shortness of breath; slurred speech; sudden, severe nausea or vomiting; tremor; uncontrolled speech or muscle movements (eg, tics); unusual sweating; unusual weakness or tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.